-But one of the worst things you can do with your real estate agent bio is to find an online template and plug in the blanks.
+But one of the worst things you can do with your real estate agent bio is to copy and paste one of those short personal bio samples online with your name and data plugged into the blanks.

 The problem is that every market is different.
-Your market is different than the market that that free template you found online was created for.
-You need to create a bio (pic and copy) that resonates with your market, not with someone else’s.
+Your market is different from the market that that free template you found online was created for.
+You need to create a bio (pic and copy) that resonates with your market, not someone else’s.

 And who knows your market better than, well, you?

 To get a better understanding of what I mean, read through this bio from Irene Dazzan-Palmer: